lavabit/magma/README.md

 ### Deploying

 To deploy magma, run the INSTALL script.
-Note the script is slightly out of date, and may need to tweaking to operate perfectly against a copy of the current magma development branch cloned directly via git.
+Note the INSTALL script is out of date, and will need to tweaking to operate perfectly against a copy of the current magma development branch cloned directly via git.
+Pull requests welcome.

 ```shell
 ./INSTALL -d ~/ -u magma -p volcano -s Lavabit